Alaska Airlines Flight 261: Accident flight

-Initial flight segment

 Alaska Airlines Flight 261 departed from Puerto Vallarta's Licenciado Gustavo Díaz Ordaz International Airport at 13:37 PST (21:37 UTC), and climbed to its intended cruising altitude of flight level 310 (31000 ft).
-The plane was scheduled to land at San Francisco International Airport (SFO).
+The plane was scheduled to land at San Francisco International Airport (SFO) less than 4 hours later.
 Sometime before 15:49 (23:49 UTC), the flight crew contacted the airline's dispatch and maintenance-control facilities in SeaTac, Washington, on a company radio frequency shared with operations and maintenance facilities at Los Angeles International Airport (LAX), to discuss a jammed horizontal stabilizer and a possible diversion to LAX.
 The jammed stabilizer prevented the operation of the trim system, which would normally make slight adjustments to the flight control surfaces to keep the plane stable in flight.
 At their cruising altitude and speed, the position of the jammed stabilizer required the pilots to pull on their yokes with about 10 lbf of force to keep level.
 Neither the flight crew nor company maintenance could determine the cause of the jam.
 Repeated attempts to overcome the jam with the primary and alternate trim systems were unsuccessful.